≡ Menu

 Will typically include:

 Any breed that comes into contact with a Rattlesnake is at risk.
-Keep your pet out of wooded areas between the months of April and October for the best chance at avoiding these snakes; but sometimes they are unavoidable and get onto your property.
+Keep your pet out of wooded areas between April and October for the best chance at avoiding these snakes, but sometimes they are unavoidable and get onto your property.

 It is worth noting that…

-When you identify a bite quickly clean the area to prevent further venom being taken in – but do not suck it from the wound in case you get the toxins in your own system!
+When you identify a bite, quickly clean the area to prevent further venom from being taken in – but do not suck it from the wound if you get the toxins in your system!
 Take your dog to the vet without further delay.
-Your vet will likely start treatment straight away with Crotalidae Polyvalent Immune Fab; an adaptive antivenin that will combat the venom in your dog’s system.
+Your vet will likely start treatment immediately with Crotalidae Polyvalent Immune Fab, an adaptive antivenin that will combat the venom in your dog’s system.

 Your vet will…

-Also, usually want to keep your dog under observation, counteracting the poisons in its blood with fluids often intravenously.
-They may need to do a full blood transfusion in the worst of cases.
-If your dog has suffered a dry bite then prevention of infection will be key in treatment.
-Either way it will be expensive.
-The antivenin will work much like a vaccine and soon your pet will start to recover.
+Also, you usually want to keep your dog under observation, counteracting the poisons in its blood with fluids, often intravenously.
+They may need a whole blood transfusion in the worst cases.
+If your dog has suffered a dry bite, infection prevention will be critical in treatment.
+Either way, it will be expensive.
+The antivenin will work much like a vaccine, and soon your pet will start to recover.

 Because…